Justin Faulk's two goals lead Blues past Coyotes

 The Coyotes got captain Oliver Ekman-Larsson back after a 10-game absence.
 Forward Christian Fischer also returned after missing four games with an undisclosed injury.

-But Arizona lost defenseman Niklas Hjarmalsson to an upper-body injury after just seven shifts.
+But Arizona lost defenseman Niklas Hjalmarsson to an upper-body injury after just seven shifts.

 Blues forward Oskar Sundqvist had to be helped off the ice with 3:48 left after crashing awkwardly into the boards.